fredericoco/eng103a_DevOps/README.md

 #forever start app.js
 ```
 ## AMAZON WEB SERVICES (AWS)
 Amazon web services is a service which allows companies to outsource computing power to larger computers in the cloud, the computing power is housed in several warehouses around the world.More warehouses will be built in the future in various locations around the world.
+According to Amazon's Q3 report, AWS accounted for approximately 15% of their total revenue at $16.8 billion.
 - Use the command `ssh -i "~/.ssh/eng103a.pem" ubuntu@ec2-54-75-106-215.eu-west-1.compute.amazonaws.com` is used to to get into the environment in the git bash terminal.
 All of the same commands work in this git environment, so have fun.
 There's no need to use vagrant since there already is a virtual environment.

 - Make sure the access key is avialable when you call the acess command above, in the ~/.ssh file directory.
 In the console you type.